Bianca of Savoy

 Bianca of Savoy (1337– Pavia, 31 December 1387) was Lady of Milan by marriage to Galeazzo II Visconti.
-She was the only surviving daughter of Aimone, Count of Savoy and Yolande Palaeologina of Montferrat.

 Early life

-Bianca was the second of five children born to Count Aimone and Yolande, herself the daughter of Theodore I, Marquess of Montferrat (1291–1338) and Genoese noblewoman Argentina Hispanola.
+Bianca was the only surviving daughter of Aimone, Count of Savoy and Yolande Palaeologina of Montferrat, herself the daughter of Theodore I, Marquess of Montferrat (1291–1338) and Genoese noblewoman Argentina Hispanola.

 When Bianca was six years old she lost her mother Yolande, who died giving birth on 24 December 1342 to her younger brother Louis, who died in childhood.
 Six months later on 22 June 1343 her father, Aimone died.

 In 1345, negotiations were started for her to marry a son of Edward III of England, to renew the relationship between Savoy and England.

-Bianca was raised in the Castle of the Counts of Savoy on the shores of Lake Bourget.
+Bianca was raised in the castle of the Counts of Savoy on the shores of Lake Bourget.
 In 1345 tragedy struck when Bianca's younger brother John died.
 This left only one son and heir to Savoy, Bianca's older brother Amadeus VI, the "Green Count" of Savoy.
-The period was marked by the devastating epidemic of the Black Death that killed off much of the population of Europe between 1347 and 1350.